Malthe333/Malthe-Exam-NFC-implementation-Code-Jam/README.md

 Keystone key 123456

+Remember to build this on Android through the Unity build settings

-Our mobile application for our second semester project (group 208)
+Our mobile application for my groups second semester project (group 208)

 Hamza Majid Qureshi